sglmnaz/mars-rover/README.md

 - POST localhost:PORT/rover
   - takes an array of commands in the request body ex: ["F","R","F","L","B"], the commands will be executed by the rover then the state of the mission will be returned.
 If the rover encounters an obstacle it will stop executing commands and a message will be returned.

-### planet
+### Planet

+- GET localhost:PORT/planet/size
+  - returns the size of the planet.
 - POST localhost:PORT/planet/size
   - takes a Size in the request body and sets the planet's size to the new size.
+- GET localhost:PORT/planet/obstacles
+  - returns the list of all obstacles.
-- POST localhost:PORT/planet/obstacle
+- POST localhost:PORT/planet/obstacles
   - takes a position in the request body and adds an obtacle to the planet in that position.
+- POST localhost:PORT/planet/obstacles/randomize/COUNT
+  - takes a count as parameter and generates COUNT obstacles in random positions on the planet.
-- DELETE localhost:PORT/planet/obstacle
+- DELETE localhost:PORT/planet/obstacles
   - takes a position in the request body and removes an obtacle from the planet in that position.